-- If a clinician is returning to Vanderbilt after being gone for more than 15-months, they will need to be oriented again, requiring participation in NCO.
+If a clinician is returning to Vanderbilt after being gone for more than 15-months, they will need to be oriented again, requiring participation in NCO.

 	- Dr. Sternberg has requested that chairs and division chiefs not schedule their new clinicians to see patients until after they attend NCO when possible.

-- Clinicians that participate in an VUMC ACGME Accredited Fellowship Program, or who were a VUMC resident or VUMC fellow and transition to faculty within a year or less of completing their residency/fellowship do not have to attend day 1 of NCO.
+	- Clinicians that participate in an VUMC ACGME Accredited Fellowship Program, or who were a VUMC resident or VUMC fellow and transition to faculty within a year or less of completing their residency/fellowship attend the afternoon portion of NCO.

 	- Clinicians who are returning to VUMC less than 15 months after their termination date